annalyte/zettelkasten/ZK I - Bibliographie.md

 # ZK I - Bibliographie
 ## A
+- Abbott, Andrew (1988): The System of Professions, Chicago/London: The University of Chicago Press.
+	- 31/1c2a4a
 - Adorno, Theodor W. (1975): Philosophie der neuen Musik, Frankfurt/M.: Suhrkamp.
 	- 11/1a
 	- 22/1